engmahmoudali/weather-journal-project/README.md

 * Function to GET Web API Data from weathersite API
 * Function to POST data to server
 * Functions to GET server data

+# In Index.html

+* Edits in entryHolder Section

+# In Style.css

+* Edits #app style
+* Add class called line
+* Some Edits

 ## Notes :- Nothing Edited in css or html files